 Compression factors, deviation of real gases from ideal behavior.
 Vander Waal’s equation of state.
 P-V Isotherms of real gases, Andrew’s isotherms of carbon dioxide, continuity of state.
 Critical phenomena.
 The vander Waal’s equation and the critical state.
 Law of corresponding states.
 Relationship between critical constants and vander Waal’s constants.
 Joule Thomson effect.

 Structural differences between solids, liquids and gases.
 Liquid crystals, the mesomorphic state.
 Classification of liquid crystals into Smectic and Nematic.
 Differences between liquid crystal and solid/liquid.
 Application of liquid crystals as LCD devices.

 Liquid-liquid – ideal solutions, Raoult’s law.
 Ideally dilute solutions, Henry’s law.
 Nonideal

 solutions.
-Vapour pressure – composition and vapour pressure- temperature curves.
+Vapour pressure – composition and vapor pressure- temperature curves.
 Azeotropes-HCl-H2O, ethanol-water systems and fractional distillation.
 Partially miscible liquids-phenol-water, trimethylamine-water, nicotine-water systems.
 Effect of impurity on consulate temperature.
 Immiscible liquids and steam distillation.
 Nernst distribution law.
 Calculation of the partition coefficient.
 Applications of distribution law.

 Definition of colloids.
 Solids in liquids(sols), preparation, purification, properties – kinetic, optical, electrical.
 Stability of colloids, Hardy-Schulze law, protective colloid.
 Liquids in liquids (emulsions) preparation, properties, uses.
 Liquids in solids (gels) preparation, uses.